gaois/documental/docs/software/localizer/index.en.md

 The localizer middleware parses the HTTP request and returns a target culture according to the following criteria:

-1. The presence of a culture path parameter, i.e. an [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag), in the request URL (e.g. the 'ga-IE' parameter in `www.mymultilingualapp.com/ga-IE/`)
+1. The presence of a culture path parameter, i.e. an [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag), in the request URL (e.g. the 'ga-IE' parameter in `www.mymultilingualapp.com/ga-IE/`).
-2. The request contains a culture cookie previously obtained from the website (see [below](#localisation-cookies))
+2. The request contains a culture cookie previously obtained from the website (see [below](#localisation-cookies)).
-3. The user has specified a desired language in their browser (obtained via the HTTP `Accept-Language` header) that matches one of the application's supported cultures
+3. The user has specified a desired language in their browser (obtained via the HTTP `Accept-Language` header) that matches one of the application's supported cultures.
-4. The default language specified in the `RequestLocalizationOptions` service
+4. The default language specified in the `RequestLocalizationOptions` service.

 The first criterion to return a non-null result will be used.
 Thus, a user who accesses `www.mymultilingualapp.com/ru-RU/` will be shown a page in Russian, regardless of their browser settings.
 A user who has selected `en` as their preferred language in their browser and visits `www.mymultilingualapp.com` will be shown a page in English, etc.